Keyoes/Raspberry-pi-pico-2-W-bad-usb-wireless/README.md

 - **Web-based interface** for uploading and executing BadUSB payloads
 - **Wifi connectivity** for remote control
-- **Mobile-Optimized**: Fully responsive design works perfectly on iPhone, iOS devices, and all mobile platforms
+- **Mobile-Optimized**: Fully responsive design works perfectly on Samsung, iPhone, and all mobile platforms
 - **Desktop Compatible**: Seamless experience on laptops and desktop computers
 - **Enhanced keyboard simulation** with improved timing
 - **Command history** and payload logging